 Model answer – meets required standard

 The first stage is normally to observe the problem, but this has already been done because it has already been noted that the rods are wearing out faster than expected.
 Now there needs to be a hypothesis, such as the rods having lower hardness or insufficient lubrication.
-These are two reasons why there may be a problem and that is where the hypothesis would come from.
-Once there is a hypothesis, this can then be tested and the rest of the scientific method can be used to determine any corrective actions needed and to note for future reference.
+These are two reasons why there may be a problem, and that is where the hypothesis would come from.
+Once there is a hypothesis, this can then be tested, and the rest of the scientific method can be used to determine any corrective actions needed and to note them for future reference.

 Why is this a model answer?